Issuance of Wallet Instance Attestation (WIA)¶

 Design Decisions¶

-The process uses app attestations of Platform Attestation Provider (PAP) for every issuance to get assurance about the integrity of the mobile app and its device.
-Additionally, the Wallet Instance generates a hardware-bound key pair on the mobile device and transmits the public key to the Wallet Backend.
-This key acts as a possession factor for one-factor authentication.
+The Wallet Instance generates a hardware-bound key pair on the mobile device and transmits the public key to the Wallet Backend.
 The key generation must utilize the most secure key store available on the mobile device, such as a Secure Element, StrongBox, SecureEnclave or TEE.
 A proof of possession for the private key is done by signing the challenge.

 Data Flow¶